 Overview

-BMI is the most widely known body measurement, but it was never designed to capture body composition or fat distribution — it only uses height and weight.
-This guide introduces several alternative and complementary metrics that address specific gaps BMI leaves open: where your fat is distributed, how much of your weight is lean muscle, and whether your body shape itself carries additional risk information beyond a single BMI number.
+BMI is the most widely known body measurement, but it was never built to capture body composition or fat distribution.
+It only uses height and weight.
+This guide introduces several alternative and complementary metrics that close specific gaps BMI leaves open: where your fat sits, how much of your weight is lean muscle, and whether your body shape itself carries risk information a single BMI number can't show.

 None of these tools diagnose a health condition.
-They're screening and tracking metrics — useful for understanding trends over time and having a more informed conversation with a healthcare provider, not a replacement for clinical assessment.
+They're screening and tracking metrics, useful for spotting trends over time and having a more informed conversation with a healthcare provider, not a stand-in for clinical assessment.

 Step 1: Start With BMI as a Baseline

-Even with its limitations, BMI remains a useful quick reference point because it requires only height and weight and is what most medical guidelines still use as a first screening tool.
-Calculate yours with the BMI Calculator before moving to the more detailed metrics below — you'll want this baseline for comparison as you add more nuanced measurements.
+Even with its limitations, BMI stays useful as a quick reference point.
+It needs only height and weight, and it's still what most medical guidelines use as a first screening tool.
+Calculate yours with the BMI Calculator before moving to the more detailed metrics below.
+You'll want this baseline for comparison as you add more nuanced measurements.

 Step 2: Add Abdominal Fat Distribution with ABSI

-ABSI (A Body Shape Index) combines your waist circumference with height and weight to estimate central, abdominal fat distribution specifically — a factor research links more directly to cardiovascular risk than overall body size.
-Two people with identical BMI can have very different ABSI scores if one carries more fat around the abdomen.
+ABSI (A Body Shape Index) combines your waist circumference with height and weight to estimate central, abdominal fat distribution specifically, a factor research links more directly to cardiovascular risk than overall body size.
+Two people with identical BMI can land on very different ABSI scores if one carries more fat around the abdomen.

 Use the ABSI Calculator with your waist measurement alongside your existing height and weight.